supriya-premkumar/DataStructures-Algorithms/README.md

-# Interview Prep - Data Structures and Algorithms
+# Data Structures and Algorithms

 ## Arrays:
 Arrays is a contiguous blocks of memory used to represent sequence.